-The Investigations Division is comprised of detectives, school resource officers, forensic specialists, evidence technicians, community police officers, crime prevention officer, community liaisons, neighborhood watch and volunteer coordinator, community service interns, and all of their respective supervisors.
+The Investigations Division is currently comprised of eighteen detectives, eleven school resource officers, three forensic specialists, one computer forensic specialist, two evidence technicians, and two crime analysts.
 We work together in conjunction with our patrol officers and the community in order to achieve our mission.
-There were many notable accomplishments and highlights in 2010.
+There were many notable accomplishments and highlights in 2016.

 The detective division is directed by one commander, one captain, and three Lieutenants.
 Two detectives specialize is juvenile sexual assaults, one detective works on ICAC (Internet Crimes Against Children) cases, one detective works on human trafficking and prostitution cases, and one detective specializes in child abuse cases.
 In addition, one detective is trained in Arson investigations.
 The remaining detective’s works cases including, Homicides, Burglaries, Robberies, Thefts, Frauds, Sexual Assaults, and any other case that needs in depth follow up.

 Detectives receive training in death scene, overall crime scene and evidence collection, interview and interrogation as well as other training needed to successfully investigate crimes and refer cases to the District attorney.

 In 2016 the Detective Division investigated four homicides in Green Bay.
 The shooting death of Ricardo Gomez on April 2nd, the shooting death of Guleda Hirsi on September 11th, and the shooting death of Zachariah Boose on September 29th.
 Each of these homicide resulted in arrests with the suspects awaiting trial.
 These cases can take as long as two years to resolve.
 On November 22nd Patricia Hayden was killed by Joseph Kiefer who subsequently killed himself.